BTS 'Dynamite': Korean band tops US singles chart | DW | 01.09.2020

-Korean band BTS became the first K-pop act to top Billboard's singles charts in the United States on Monday, with the release of "Dynamite," the group's first all-English single.
+Korean band BTS became the first K-pop act to top the Billboard Hot 100 singles charts in the United States on Monday, with the release of "Dynamite," the group's first all-English single.

 The Billboard Hot 100 chart ranks top hits on the basis of US streaming, radio airplay and digital sales data.